Lumbosciatica: Definition and management

 Sciatica is characterized by two master symptoms: lower back pain (lumbago) and pain along the lower limb (following the course of the sciatic nerve).

-In many cases, it is only "lumbar aches" who have settled in such a way insidious, without the patient being able to remember the exact circumstances of their appearance (sudden movement or kidney tower », carrying a heavy load, falling, etc.).
+In many cases, it is only "lumbar aches" who have settled in such a way insidious, without the patient being able to remember the exact circumstances of their appearance (sudden movement or “turn of the back”, carrying a heavy load, fall, etc.).

-Indeed, repetitive strain injuries of everyday life can progressively damage and weaken the intervertebral discs, particularly those of the lumbar spine.
-This can cause, over time, a progressive bulge one or more of these discs with the progressive compression one or more nerve roots.
+Indeed, repetitive strain injuries of everyday life can progressively damage and weaken the intervertebral discs, particularly those of Lumbar spine.
+This can cause, over time, progressive bulge one or more of these discs with the progressive compression one or more nerve roots.

 Le painful repercussions is then, too, gradual and moderate.
 At this stage, it is possible to act on the risk factors to prevent a rapid evolution towards a severe herniated disc (weight loss, no carrying of heavy loads, etc.).